 In the past, enforcing SafeSearch for internet search engines required that traffic to those domains be proxied, and URL parameters sent to them would then be modified to enforce the filtering level.
-The major search engines have recently begun providing DNS based methods for enforcing SafeSearch.
-This is done by allowing the use of CNAMEs for their primary domains pointing to dedicated SafeSearch domains instead.
+The major search engines have recently begun providing DNS-based methods for enforcing SafeSearch.
+This task is done by allowing the use of CNAMEs for their primary domains pointing to dedicated SafeSearch domains instead.

 This method of enforcing SafeSearch is supported for Google, YouTube, and Bing.

 If you enabled App Control for Google apps, SafeSearch no longer functions.
 For more information, see SafeSearch and Application Control.

 - Full admin access to the Umbrella dashboard.
 See Manage User Roles.